FragariaChemist/ravelry_project/README.md

 ---
 Multiple patterns have the same name.
 For example, there are 21 different 'Helga' patterns on Ravelry.
 As I was testing the application, I found that patterns that share the same name with other patterns have a '-integer' appened to the end of the URL.
 Helga patterns could look like 'helga-5' or 'helga-16' appended at the end of its URL.

 After investigating the issue, I discovered a 'permalink' attribute which is the unique string for every pattern.
-I would like to integrate that into my API call and then use that to dynamically generate a URL for a pattern instead of my current method.
+I updated the API script and recommender code to include this feature.

+Somehow compress the recommender dataframe so it's not so large.
+I wanted to host this on a service like Streamlit, but it's unable to load the data.

+Integrate the data into a SQL database so that a user can query it.
+This would allow for a user to search for patterns directly by garmet type, author, etc.  This is how a Ravelery user typically searches for patterns on the website.

 ## WIP Extra Model - Garmet Classifier Using Ravelry Images
 ---